arkology/ShaderV/README.md

 # ShaderV - VisualShader plugin for Godot Engine 4.x
-<p>Adds many premade effects (such as noises, blur, emboss, zoom, custom shapes, etc.) to build-in VisualShader editor.
+<p>Adds many premade 2D effects (such as noises, blur, emboss, zoom, custom shapes, etc.) to build-in VisualShader editor.</p>
-Fully compatible with GLES2 and canvas (2D) fragment shaders.</p>
 <p>You can find basic usage examples in the <i>addons/shaderV/examples</i> folder.
 Note that plugin can work freely without <i>examples</i> folder, so this folder can be deleted.</p>
 <p>Copy the contents of <i>addons/shaderV</i> into the same folder in your project.
 No activation needed.
 Custom visual shader nodes work the same way as standart visual shader nodes.</p>